waldur/waldur-homeport/docs/development_guideline.md

 In order to run all integration tests, execute command `yarn ci:test`.
 If you already have Webpack server running, it's better to execute command `yarn cypress open`.

-## Component approach

-Each component consists of script, SCSS stylesheet, HTML template and unit test.
-All these files reside in one directory, one directory for each component.

-Script imports template and stylesheet and exports component.
-Unit test imports component and specifes test case.
-In the module root there's script which declares components in the module.
-In the application root there's module which connects all other modules.

-Stylesheet file may import dependencies from core module.

 ## General tips on writing React components

 New tables should be implemented using 'Table' component under 'table-react' folder.